MelkorBalrog/AutoSafeguard-Analyzer/README.md

 palette for a different look.
 Open the Style Editor via **View → Style Editor**, click **Load** and choose the desired style.
 All open diagrams update immediately.

+To enable a global dark theme for diagrams, set the environment variable `AUTOML_STYLE=dark` before launching the application.
+The included `dark.xml` defines a black canvas background and colors tuned for low-light environments.

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.